Cottage transfers: Advice before action

 Capital Gains Tax

 Capital gains tax arises when a property is disposed of by its owner.
+Capital gains amount to the difference between a property's adjusted cost base and its fair market value.
 When a cottage owner dies, he or she is deemed to have disposed of the cottage for its fair market value at the date of death.
 Where a cottage is owned by a couple or an individual with a spouse, in the vast majority of cases the cottage will be passed to the surviving spouse (either as the surviving joint tenant or as beneficiary of the deceased spouse’s estate), and any capital gains tax may be deferred until the death of the surviving spouse.

 When the surviving spouse passes away, the cottage will then be subject to capital gains tax.
+Capital gains tax is calculated by applying your marginal income tax rate to 50% of your total capital gains.
 This tax liability can be significant and where the cottage is passed to children and not sold out of the estate, the tax liability must be satisfied from the other estate assets.

-It may be possible to claim the principal residence exemption with respect to a cottage but determining the application of the exemption or the impact of a transfer on the exemption is fact dependent and beyond the scope of this article.
+It may be possible to claim the principal residence exemption with respect to a cottage.
+As its name implies, properties may qualify under the principal residence exemption if the property is the taxpayer's principal residence.
+This exemption may reduce capital gains upon disposal of the property.
+Determining the application of the exemption or the impact of a transfer on the exemption is fact dependent and beyond the scope of this article.

 It is common for a parent to place property in joint names with children so that the property passes directly to the children on the parent’s death as surviving joint tenants without passing through the parent’s estate.
-The primary motivation for placing property in joint names is avoidance of probate fees since in most cases, jointly owned property is not subject to probate fees.
+The primary motivation for placing property in joint names is avoidance of probate fees since in most cases, jointly owned property does not require probate to be transferred and is not subject to probate fees.
+Joint ownership is no longer as commonly used for property in Manitoba as a result of the elimination of probate fees, but may result in avoidance of probate fees on property located outside Manitoba, as fees are payable in the province where the property is situated.
 However, placing property in joint ownership can result in unforeseen problems, particularly with respect to capital gains tax.

 Placing property in joint tenancy also has non-tax consequences that may not be desirable.
 When property is transferred into joint names with more than one child, when the parent dies the children will hold the cottage as joint tenants together.
 The hallmark of joint tenancy is the “right of survivorship,” which will result in the last surviving joint tenant being the sole owner of the property.
 Where a family cottage is involved, a situation where the “last child standing” is the sole owner of the cottage may not be the desired result.